 Services primarily provided in offices located in Rockville and Bethesda; Community-based support and virtual sessions also offered.

 Services: Psychological counseling; Social skills therapy; Behavioral support

-Dr. Jamell White is a therapist specializing in working with children, adolescents and adults with Autism Spectrum Disorder and other developmental disabilities.
-She has over 19 years of experience providing individual and family therapy, social skills intervention, and care coordination for individuals with disabilities and their families.
+Dr. Jamell White is a therapist specializing in working with children, adolescents and adults with Autism Spectrum Disorder and other (neuro)developmental disabilities.
+She has over 20 years of experience providing individual and family therapy, social skills intervention, and care coordination and consultation for individuals and their families.
 Dr. White is also a PEERS Certified Provider.

 Dr. White has a bachelor’s degree in psychology from the University of Maryland, a master’s degree in social work from The Catholic University of America, a master’s degree in special education from Johns Hopkins University and a doctorate in Human Development and Quantitative Methodology from the University of Maryland.
 Dr. White is a Clinical Assistant Professor of Psychiatry (Child and Adolescent) at Georgetown University School of Medicine as well as a Clinical Assistant Professor in the Department of Pediatrics at the George Washington University School of Medicine and Health Sciences.

 University of Maryland, College Park, 3214 Benjamin Building